-The birth of a bay should be a happy, wonderful time.
-However for many women and their partners, birth can be a difficult even traumatic event, that can change them and their lives leaving them with feelings that may struggle to understand.
+The birth of a baby should be a happy, wonderful time.
+However for some women and their partners, birth can be a difficult even traumatic event, that can change them and their lives leaving them with feelings that may struggle to understand.

 This was sadly my experience with the birth of my first daughter, I found that help and understanding was very hard to find, I didn’t even know that feeling traumatised from birth was possible.

 “Birth trauma is in the eye of the beholder”(Cheryl Beck)